Athenea del Castillo: International career

 Athenea was called into the Spain U19 squad for the 2018 UEFA Under-19 Championship in Switzerland, where the team won the title.
 She was also part of the squad that finished runners-up in the same competition a year later.

-She made her senior international debut on October 23, 2020, coming on as an 86th minute substitute in a match against Czechia, becoming the first serving Deportivo player to gain a full cap.
-On September 21, 2021, she scored her first international goal in the 7-0 victory against Hungary.
-In the friendly against Morocco she scored a double in a 3-0 victory.
+She made her senior international debut on October 23, 2020, coming on as an 86th-minute substitute in a match against Czechia, becoming the first serving Deportivo player to gain a full cap.
+On September 21, 2021, she scored her first international goal in the 7–0 victory against Hungary.
+In the friendly against Morocco she scored a double in a 3–0 victory.

 In February 2022, after several consecutive call-ups with the senior team, she was left off the initial list for the 2022 Arnold Clark Cup, which would serve as preparation for Euro 2022.
 On those dates Athenea was called up with the under-23 team to play a friendly in Belgium.
 However, after Mariona Caldentey's injury in the first match of the tournament, Athenea was called to join the group.
 In Spain's second match in the tournament, Athenea played the second half and was chosen as best player of the match.
 After another good performance against Canada, Athenea was chosen as the best player of the tournament.

 She was selected for the Euro 2022 squad.
 She played in all three group stage matches, coming on as a substitute twice and then starting in the third game.
 In the 2-1 quarter-final loss against eventual champions England, she assisted Esther González's goal.

 Athenea made six appearances and scored one goal for Spain in the 2023 World Cup qualifiers.
 Athenea was called to the squad for the 2023 World Cup.
 She suffered a sprained ankle during the game against Zambia.
 She missed the next group stage match against Japan but returned to play after that.
 Spain won the final against England 1-0 and were declared world champions.

-On 10 June 2025, Athenea was called up to the Spain squad for the UEFA Women's Euro 2025.
+On 10 June 2025, Athenea was called up to the Spain squad for the UEFA Euro 2025.